 So this past week I watched the docu-series based on a novel called “The Emperor of All Maladies: A Biography of Cancer.”
-First of all, 10/10 highly recommend if you yearn to learn something new about cancer.
+First of all, 10/10 highly recommend if you are interested in cancer research or if you are just curious.

 Second, this series opened my eyes to many facets of cancer I hadn’t considered before, so I was inspired to compile some of what I’ve learned in my genetics classes regarding cancer thus far.

 On the surface level, cancer seems like this disease that we should know so much more about by now.
 I mean, cancer as we know it has plagued our world for millennia, yet despite our best efforts we still haven’t found that magic medication or therapeutic regimen that cures the disease consistently.
 So, why is that?

 The answer is very complex, but I’d like to break it down into some key factors that have been emphasized in literature.